-Download the Seg3D installer executable from the website mentioned above or from the flash drive provided.
+Download the Seg3D installer executable and the from the website mentioned above or from the flash drive provided.
 Chose the version (32 or 64 bit) that corresponds to your operating system.
 Run the installer and follow the prompts to install the software.
-You can open Seg3D from the Start menu.
+You can open Seg3D by clicking on the shortcut created during installation in the start menu.